10 Tips For Getting Your Business Off The Ground

 Don’t despair if you’re not able to secure funding from a traditional business loan.
 There are plenty of other avenues you can go down; it’s never over until you’ve exhausted every potential option available to you.

-These include angel investment, venture capital, and a number of other ways that you can approach business funding.
+These include angel investment, venture capital, and several other ways that you can approach business funding.
 You could even talk to your family and friends and ask if they would be willing to help; if the idea means enough to you, then you should be able to sell it to them just as well as any investor!

 5. Research your competitors